 - Meet all academic requirements of the College.

-- Disclose their disability to the Student Disability Service as early as possible to ensure timely accommodation arrangements.
+- Disclose their disability to Student Disability Services as early as possible to ensure timely accommodation arrangements.

 - Provide the required documentation of disability.

-- Arrange meetings with their professors to discuss accommodation letters provided by the Student Disability Service.
+- Arrange meetings with their professors to discuss accommodation letters provided by Student Disability Services.

 - Follow the procedures for requesting accommodations every semester.